What are key B2B marketing unit economics?

 How do you explain why B2B CAC is higher than industry benchmarks?

 Frame higher CAC in context of higher LTV and market positioning, showing healthy LTV to CAC ratios above 3 to 1.
-Emphasize acquiring larger, stable enterprise clients versus competing on price for smaller accounts, connecting acquisition cost to long-term business value and competitive positioning.
+Emphasize acquiring larger, stable enterprise clients versus competing on price for smaller accounts.
+Connect acquisition cost to long-term business value and competitive positioning.

 What's the best way to present unit economics trends to executives?

-Use cohort analysis showing how acquisition costs and lifetime values evolve over time, demonstrating improving efficiency and client quality.
-Present quarterly trends with clear change explanations and forward-looking projections showing how current investments impact future profitability and growth rates.
+Cohort analysis works best.
+Show how acquisition costs and lifetime values evolve over time, demonstrating improving efficiency and client quality.
+Present quarterly trends with clear change explanations and forward-looking projections that connect current investments to future profitability and growth rates.

 Measurement & Attribution